Criticism of United States foreign policy: Violation of international law

 The U.S. does not always follow international law.
 For example, some critics assert the U.S.-led invasion of Iraq was not a proper response to an imminent threat, but an act of aggression which violated international law.
 For example, Benjamin Ferencz, a chief prosecutor of Nazi war crimes at Nuremberg said George W. Bush should be tried for war crimes along with Saddam Hussein for starting aggressive wars—Saddam for his 1990 attack on Kuwait and Bush for his 2003 invasion of Iraq.

 Critics point out that the United Nations Charter, ratified by the U.S., prohibits members from using force against fellow members except against imminent attack or pursuant to an explicit Security Council authorization.
 A professor of international law asserted there was no authorization from the UN Security Council which made the invasion "a crime against the peace".
 However, U.S. defenders argue there was such an authorization according to UN Security Council Resolution 1441.
-See also, United States War Crimes.
 The U.S. has also supported Kosovo's independence even though it is strictly written in UN Security Council Resolution 1244 that Kosovo cannot be independent and it is stated as a Serbian province.
 However the International Court of Justice ruled the declaration of independence was legal because the Security Council Resolution did not specify the final status of Kosovo.
 The U.S. has actively supported and pressured other countries to recognize Kosovo's independence.